SYD - SEL

 • Flights from Sydney Airport (SYD) typically arrive at Terminal 1 at Incheon International Airport (ICN).
 There are different gates that serve each airline but most arrivals are guided by airline staff.

-Top 5 airlines serving from Sydney to Seoul
+Reviews of the top 5 airlines flying from Sydney to Seoul

 See real verified KAYAK customer reviews for airlines flying from Sydney to Seoul.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.